-Jordyn Woods Can't Keep Her Story Straight
+Jordyn Woods Can't Keep Her Story Straight, According to Reports

 She wants back in the Kardashian inner circle.

 Now that the dust has settled on the Jordyn Woods and Tristan Thompson scandal (not that anything's any clearer), it looks like sources close to the Kardashians are saying that Woods wants back in the good graces of the family.
-However, People reports that those same sources are saying that although she's looking for forgiveness, Woods can't stick to her story.
+However, People reports that those same sources note that although she's looking for forgiveness, Woods can't stick to her story.

 "Her story keeps changing a bit, and it's almost like she is digging herself deeper," a source said.
 "It's been a week now of nonsense explaining from her side.
 Everyone thinks she wanted to hook up with Tristan and she just didn’t think she was gonna get caught."